Parliamentary.ai

 Groups Affected

-• Secretary of State: The Secretary of State will handle the receipt and processing of surrendered licenses.
+• Secretary of State: The Secretary of State will be responsible for receiving surrendered licences and managing the associated administrative processes.

 Full Text